Business Support and Control System

-Business Support and Control System (BSCS) is a telecom billing and customer care platform originally developed by LHS Telekommunikation GmbH, a German company founded in 1990 by ex-IBM engineers Hartmut Lademacher, Jachim Hertel and Rainer Zimmerman.
+Business Support and Control System (BSCS) is a telecom billing and customer care platform originally developed by LHS Telekommunikation GmbH, a German company founded in 1990 by ex-IBM engineers Hartmut Lademacher, Jachim Hertel, and Rainer Zimmerman.

-Even after a series of significant mergers and acquisitions, including LHS being acquired by Sema Group, then by Schlumberger, followed by transitions through Atos and ultimately Ericsson, the BSCS platform continued to evolve steadily, adapting to the fast-changing telecom landscape.
-Rather than being phased out, BSCS was enhanced and rebranded over the years, growing from a traditional postpaid billing engine into a convergent, modular, and real-time capable revenue management solution.
-Under Ericsson, it became a core part of the CBiO (Charging & Billing in One) suite, enabling telecom operators to manage both prepaid and postpaid customers in a unified environment.
-Despite organizational changes, the platform’s core strength and flexibility ensured its continuity and relevance as a modern telecom revenue system.
-Still today BSCS is one of the most widely used billing systems in the global telecom industry, especially for mobile operators, the current version is named Ericsson Billing.
+Following a series of mergers and acquisitions, including acquisition by Sema Group, Schlumberger, Atos, and finally Ericsson.
+The platform continued to evolve; it was enhanced and rebranded over the years, growing from a traditional postpaid billing engine into a real-time revenue management solution.
+Ericsson made it a core part of the CBiO (Charging & Billing in One) suite, enabling telecom operators to manage both prepaid and postpaid customers in a unified system.
+The platform’s strength and flexibility kept i relevant as a telecom revenue system.
+Currently, it is one of the most widely used billing systems in the telecom industry, particularly for mobile operators, named Ericsson Billing.

-BSCS, and its various versions, was deployed by over 100+ telecom operators in 80+ countries, the product was mostly popular in Europe, Latin America, Middle East, Africa, and Asia, serving both Tier 1 and Tier 2 telecom operators.
+BSCS, and its various versions, was deployed by over 110+ telecom operators in 80+ countries, the product was mostly popular in Europe, Latin America, Middle East, Africa, and Asia, serving both Tier 1 and Tier 2 telecom operators.
+Back in december 2012, Ericsson announced that it has surpassed the 2 billion mark in the number of worldwide subscriptions served by its billing solutions (CBiO), which – according to the World Cellular Information Service (WCIS) database – is equivalent to a 31% market share of global subscriptions.